 Modern Wine Decanter Shapes

-In recent years, there have been profound changes in how different manufacturers design and produce their decanters.
-For example, world-renowned Austrian glass manufacturers Riedel have created eye-catching wine decanters.
+There have been profound changes in how different manufacturers design and produce their decanters in recent years.
+For example, world-renowned Austrian glass manufacturer Riedel has created eye-catching wine decanters.
 These stunning pieces are fully functional decanters and centrepieces on the table, performing a ‘show’ when being used.

 What is the difference between a wine decanter and a carafe?

-To conclude, the differences between these two serving vessels is tradition, shape and style.
+The differences between these two serving vessels are tradition, shape, and style.
 You use a Decanter to serve wine more so than carafes, which tend to help other liquids.
-The body of a carafe is long and straight compared to decanters traditionally bowl-shaped with a tapered neck.
+The body of a carafe is long and straight compared to decanters, traditionally bowl-shaped with a tapered neck.

 Wineware is pleased to offer high-quality Wine Decanters and Carafes, perfect for all types of wines and occasions.